 Q: Can I take a preparation using just pills?A:

 Yes!
 There is a newer bowel preparation as of 2021 called Sutab.
 It is the same medication in Suprep but in pill form instead of liquid.
 It works the same way, but of course there is no taste.
+It can still be harsh on the stomach, some patients report vomiting, and it can cause a specific type of gastritis.
+Therefore, we do not recommend it when also doing upper endoscopy.

 Q: What’s with all the prep questions??A: